Rightpoint/FRY/FRY/DSL/Query.md

 ```

-More details are included inline with the Query Action method declarations.
+More details are included inline with the Query method declarations.

 ## Check Actions
 The other use of a query is to perform checks on the view hierarchy.
 There are a few simple checks provided, to see if an element is present, absent, or in certain quantity.
 The method `check` is available for more advanced view interrogation.
 The use of `present` and `absent` are the best way to control the flow of your test.